 Shanghai, China.
 The most populated city in the world.
 Bustling with tourists, it is also a major port town, financial hub, business and commerce center, and cultural hotspot.
 Amidst the ever-changing dynamics of this global city, one thing remains constant: Noodles are the way of life.
 Plump, handmade noodles are the preference and have been for centuries.
 Watching Chinese noodle-makers at work in food stalls along the streets of Shanghai, pulling dough and chopping with cleavers at lightening speed is truly awe-inspiring.
 And whatever variations of noodles are served, the most popular remain ones based on rich brown sauces such as the one featured in this authentic recipe.
 Not encumbered with a lot other ingredients, the central feature of this dish is, of course, the noodles.
 Simple, quick, and satisfying…just what a large city dweller needs.

 Shanghai Noodles use pork, but you can substitute chicken, beef or shrimp.
 First you marinate the pork for at least 10 minutes.

 Then cut up the green onions and Napa cabbage (keeping the green parts and firmer white parts separate.
 They’re going to be cooked separately so the more tender parts aren’t over-done).
 Thinly slice the garlic.

-Fry the pork in a wok or heavy pan on high heat for a couple of minutes, setting the reserved marinade aside.
+Fry the pork in a wok or heavy pan over high heat for a couple of minutes, setting the reserved marinade aside.
 I like to use avocado oil for high heat cooking.
 Unlike most other oils like vegetable and peanut oil it doesn’t oxidize (ie, free radicals, heart disease/carcinogenic).

 Remove the pork and set aside.
 Next cook the white parts of the green onions and cabbage along with the garlic for about 30 seconds or until tender.
 Then add the green parts of the cabbage and green onions and cook for another 30 seconds.